 Section III : Language Comprehension

 A person with reasonable linguistic skills can attempt and score very well in the section.
-Most of the questions were based on critical reasoning based on the information given in short passages.
+Most of the questions were based on critical reasoning from the given information in short passages.
 Few questions were from the areas like Para-jumbles, idioms and fill in the blanks.
 What is required is the ability to read quickly & meticulously, the text along with hidden messages and implicit connotations.
 Plus decent amount of vocabulary and analytical ability would have helped.

 Important Links for Your Preparation